Bookmark and Share

 Trail Description:

-From the boat landing on the south end of Lake Josephine, hikers should take the trail that leads towards the right.
-In a very short distance you’ll reach the junction with the Grinnell Glacier Trail.
-Continue going straight here to reach Hidden Falls.
+From the boat landing on the south end of Lake Josephine hikers should proceed along the trail that leads towards the right.
+In a very short distance you'll reach the Grinnell Glacier Trail junction.
+Hikers should proceed straight ahead here to continue towards Hidden Falls.

-Hidden FallsRoughly two-thirds of a mile from the boat dock you’ll reach a couple of pit toilets.
-Just beyond this location is a horse path and a hitching post.
-You should continue going straight at this juncture.
+Hidden FallsRoughly two-thirds of a mile from the boat dock hikers will reach a couple of pit toilets.
+Just beyond this point is a horse path and a hitching post.
+Hikers should proceed straight ahead at this juncture.

-Less than a mile from the boat dock you’ll reach the suspension bridge over Cataract Creek.
+Less than a mile from the boat dock you'll reach the suspension bridge that spans across Cataract Creek.
 Crossing over the bridge eventually leads to Grinnell Lake.
-The short side trail that leads up to Hidden Falls is located here as well.
-Hikers should turn left at this junction.
+The short side trail that leads up to Hidden Falls is also located here.
+Hikers should turn left at this junction to continue towards the falls.

-The platform that overlooks Hidden Falls is only one-tenth of a mile beyond the junction.
-However, the trail makes a fairly steep ascent for a short distance before leveling out.
+The wooden platform that overlooks Hidden Falls is only a tenth-of-a-mile beyond the junction.
+However, the trail makes a fairly steep ascent for a very short distance before leveling out again.

-After viewing the 25-foot falls, "hidden" in a deep gorge created by Cataract Creek, hikers will still have the option of making the easy stroll over to Grinnell Lake.
-This would add only another half-mile to your total roundtrip hike.
+After viewing the 25-foot waterfall, "hidden" in a deep gorge cut by Cataract Creek, hikers will have the option of taking the easy stroll over to Grinnell Lake.
+This would add only another half-mile to your total roundtrip mileage.

 mapelevation